What is a Hackathon? A Newbie's Guide to Collaborative Coding

 Gurses adds that participating in (or winning) a hackathon is also a great resume-builder, especially for those with limited experience in the tech field.
 Even if participants don’t win the competition, the amount of knowledge a participant gains in such a short period of time is unmatched.

 Another tangible perk of participating in a hackathon is the opportunity to win cash and other prizes.
 It’s unlikely for participants to go home empty-handed, according to Gurses.
 He says most hackathons give away things like t-shirts, mugs, bags and even tech gadgets.

 For those already working in the field, hackathons are a great event for teams of programmers.
-“It was a 24-hour event without sleep, but a whole lot of fun and a great team experience,” says John Lyotier, co-founder of Left of the Dot.
+“It was a 24-hour event without sleep, but a whole lot of fun and a great team experience,” says John Lyotier, co-founder of Left.
 Since that event, Lyotier’s team of programmers has experienced much better communication and greater appreciation of their colleagues’ skills and abilities.

 As you can see, participating in a hackathon is a good idea for any aspiring or emerging programmer, but do you have what it takes?

 What do you need to participate in a hackathon?

 This is an important question, especially for beginners looking to increase their involvement in the programming field.
 The entry qualifications and experience levels vary depending on the event.
 So whether you’re just dipping your toes into coding, you’re on your way toward earning a programming degree or you’re a seasoned programming pro – there’s a hackathon out there for you!

 Most hackathons try to be as inclusive as possible, welcoming programmers of all experience levels.
 While there is a competitive aspect, many participants are just there to have fun, socialize and learn.
 If you’re unable to contribute anything to a team, you can always spectate.
 But our experts advise at least having some basic programming understanding if you are hoping to contribute and follow along.